 Treatment will vary from patient to patient, but it should include:

-Any patient with a dual diagnosis will have to go through a detoxification stage, where they gradually remove all traces of the substance from their body.
+Any patient with co-occurring disorders will have to go through a detoxification stage, where they gradually remove all traces of the substance from their body.
 This stage of the process can be done both in an inpatient facility or outpatient.
 However, in most cases, the inpatient option tends to be more effective than outpatient centers, as the patient can benefit from a 24/7 monetization from professional staff.

 Typically, psychotherapy is a key element of a dual diagnosis treatment plan.
 That’s because it helps patients learn how to deal with their situations and change their old habits and ways of thinking.